Submitting your application and payment

-Complex applications that require a Planning Obligation Agreement (POA) may take longer.
+Complex applications that need a Planning Obligation Agreement (POA) may take longer.
 We’ll discuss any extended timescales with you if they apply.

-If we don’t determine your application within the target date you can request us to determine your application within 28 days of receiving the request.
-If we can’t we’ll offer you an alternative date.
-If you don’t agree with the alternative date offered, you can make an appeal as if the application has been refused.
+If we do not determine your application within the target date you can request for us to determine your application within 28 days of receiving the request.
+If we cannot, we’ll offer you an alternative date.
+If you do not agree with the alternative date offered, you can make an appeal as if the application has been refused.

 Comments submitted against your application

-We reserve the right not to accept responses containing:
+We reserve the right not to accept responses that have:

-Responses that contain this type of information won’t be considered when assessing a planning application.
+Responses that have this type of information will not be considered when assessing a planning application.

 Site visits and meetings